 The Adult Choir is open to parishioners high school age through adult, and meets on Wednesday evening at 7 pm in the church choir room.
 The Children's Choir, which sings for the Christmas Vigil Mass, is open to parishioners grades 3 through 8.
 Beginning in November, it meets on most Wednesdays at 3:15 p.m. at the Lakeview Chapel or 5:30 p.m. in the Church choir room.
 If there is interest, the Children's Choir will continue in the second semester.

 The Liturgy Committee helps prepare for our parish liturgical celebrations according to the changing seasons of the church year.
 The committee works with the parish staff in overseeing the various liturgical ministries.

 Liturgical Environment Committee

 The Liturgical Environment Committee works to create an environment that draws the faithful more fully into prayer in accordance with the Liturgical Seasons.
-The Easter and Christmas seasons are the two largest decorating times with a special need for volunteers for those seasons.
-However the Committee also needs on going help with votive candle care, light dusting in the Chapel and around the Altar as well as plant care inside the church and watering and weeding of outside flower beds.
-These daily, weekly or monthly tasks rotate among the committee members.
+The Easter and Christmas seasons are the two largest decorating times, with a special need for volunteers for those seasons.
+However, the Committee also needs ongoing help with light dusting in the Chapel, confessionals, and around the Altar, as well as plant care inside the church.

 A Sacristan (man or woman) prepares the materials necessary for the daily and Sunday liturgy and other liturgical days.
 This includes opening up the church and setting out the bread, wine, vessels and tangible needs of the worshipping community.
 Sacristans work under the direction of the Pastor and have a spirit of service that works in harmony with the presiding priest.
 Sacristans are required to be a mandated EMHC.